the-neelguy/supplychain-smartcontract/README.md

 3. The stakeholders can add themselves into the network without the consent of any central authority.
 Also each of them are defined with specific set of roles.
 4. The Roles of a farmer are defined below:

-•	A farmer first produces their raw matrials and list them in the contract
+•	A farmer first produces their raw matrials and list them in the contract <br>
 •	A farmer can choose which items to sell and list them for selling with appropriate price
 •	When a manufacturer buys with the proper amount, the farmer can ship the product to the manufacturer